ukgov-equality-hub/smc-son/son/content/mobility_outcomes/occupation/absolute_occupational_mobility.md

 }

 # Guidance
 [41 regions in the UK] are ranked from the best outcomes to the worst outcomes.
-They are then divided into 5 equally-sized groups (‘quintiles’), from the best 20% to the worst 20%.

-The percentage for each region shows the percentage of people who experienced long-range upward or downward mobility for that region.

-The lines either side of the dots represent confidence intervals – the range of values that the 'true' value for the region is highly likely to be within.
+They are then divided into 5 equally-sized groups (‘quintiles’), from the best 20% to the worst 20%.<br><br>The percentage for each region shows the percentage of people who experienced long-range upward or downward mobility for that region.<br><br>The lines either side of the dots represent confidence intervals – the range of values that the 'true' value for the region is highly likely to be within.
 Read more about [confidence intervals].

 ## Section
 By occupational class and sex